Horry County DUI Court Process

 3. Trial (If No Plea Deal)

-Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop your vehicle, or presenting evidence that your driving was not impaired.
+- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, or demonstrating that the field sobriety tests were improperly administered.

 Penalties for DUI in Horry County, SC